 Homeowners who want a source of emergency cash can open up a HECM line of credit.
 They don't pay interest unless they use it, but it's available if they need extra money.

 Borrowers who want to receive home health care can use the loan proceeds to cover the costs, and they can continue to live at home.

 HECM Reverse Loan Requirements

 Before applying for a HECM, you are required to attend a consumer information session with a HECM counselor approved by the Department of Housing and Urban Development (HUD).

 You must be at least 62 years old, and you need to own the property free and clear, or have a mortgage balance small enough to be cleared by the reverse loan proceeds.

 There is no minimum income or credit score requirement to get a HECM, but the lender must evaluate your ability to pay your property taxes, insurance and property maintenance.

-If you don't pass the evaluation, some of your proceeds will be held back by the lender, and it will pay your taxes and insurance for you.Click to see today's rates (Oct 20th, 2017)
+If you don't pass the evaluation, some of your proceeds will be held back by the lender, and it will pay your taxes and insurance for you.Verify your new rate (Dec 11th, 2017)

 It is important to consider your current health status when applying for a HECM reverse mortgage, because you need to have the loan for at least a few years to make it worth doing.

 Reverse mortgages have some fairly high upfront mortgage insurance premiums, which are paid to the government.
 The longer you have your loan, the lower the cost of borrowing becomes.